tmobile/opensource/content/blog/posts/conducktor-go.md

 ![conducktor-logo](/blog/conducktor-go/conducktor.png#center)

-Kubernetes (R) has now become the default Container orchestration platform of choice but launching and configuring a Production grade Kubernetes Cluster is a lot of work.
-Conducktor-Go simplifies launching native Kubernetes Cluster on AWS (R) using Terraform (TM), Ansible (R), Python Scripts and also provide a rich Telemetry with Pre-built Grafana(R) Dashboards, Prometheus(R) as data source.
+Kubernetes (R) has become the Container orchestration platform of choice--but launching and configuring a Production grade Kubernetes Cluster is a lot of work.
+Conducktor-Go simplifies launching native Kubernetes Clusters on AWS (R) using Terraform (TM), Ansible (R), and Python Scripts.
+It also provides a rich, turn-key telemetry solution with pre-configured Grafana(R) dashboards and Prometheus(R) as data source.

-Conducktor-GO also configures Nginx(R), Docker(R) CE, Weave Net (CNI), Kube2IAM, Kubernetes 2.0 Dashboard, Kube-State-Metrics and Metrics Server to provide a Production ready Kubernetes Cluster to deploy your services.
-Also, Conducktor-Go offers flexibility to launch K8s clusters in any AWS VPC and use any AMIs with CentOS v7.6 or higher.
+Conducktor-GO also configures Nginx(R), Docker(R) CE, Weave Net (CNI), Kube2IAM, Kubernetes 2.0 Dashboard, Kube-State-Metrics, and Metrics Server to provide a Production ready Kubernetes Cluster to deploy your services.
+Conducktor-Go offers flexibility to launch K8s clusters in any AWS VPC, and use any AMIs with CentOS v7.6 or higher (not yet tested with Debian).

 ## Features